-Atlantic Mutual and its wholly-owned subsidiaries, Centennial, ASIC and ALIC have the following reinsurance and intercompany pooling agreements in effect:
+Atlantic Mutual and its wholly owned subsidiaries, Centennial, ASIC and Atlantic Lloyds Insurance Company of Texas ("ALIC") have the following reinsurance and inter-company pooling agreements in effect:

 - ALIC cedes 100% of its underwriting results to Centennial under a reinsurance agreement. - Atlantic Mutual, Centennial and ASIC participate in an inter-company pooling agreement covering all lines of business and share in the underwriting results according to the pooling agreement percentages of 75%, 23%, and 2%, respectively.
 Schedule F is prepared on the basis of the pooling agreement and any "Provision for reinsurance" or write-off.